 THE PEARSON PENSION PLAN: DATA PRIVACY NOTICE

-Pearson Pension Trustee Limited (“we”, “our” “us”), the trustee of The Pearson Pension Plan (the “Plan”), is committed to protecting your information and acting in accordance with your rights under data protection law.
+Pearson Pension Trustee Limited (“we”, “our” “us”), the trustee of The Pearson Pension Plan (the “Plan”), is committed to protecting your personal information and acting in accordance with your rights under data protection law.

 This privacy notice contains information on: